Skip to main content

 Does the description explain when to use this tool, when not to, or what alternatives exist?

-The description implies usage for fetching current prices but lacks explicit guidance on when to use this tool over siblings like get_card_price_history or get_card_performance.
-No exclusions or alternatives are mentioned.
+The description implies usage for current prices but does not explicitly state when to use this tool versus alternatives like get_card_price_history or get_card_performance.
+No exclusions or prerequisites are mentioned, leaving the agent to infer context from sibling names.

 Agents often have multiple tools that could apply.
 Explicit usage guidance like "use X instead of Y when Z" prevents misuse.